nedimf/SimpleApi/README.md

 ```

-This token has expiration date of 600 minutes by default but that can be extended on more if need.
+This token has expiration date of 600 minutes by default but that can be extended on more if is needed.

 ####  HTTP Request Method GET